mogtofu33/docker-compose-drupal/scripts/README.md

-# Helper bash scripts for docker4drupal or DockerComposeDrupal
+# Helper bash scripts for docker4drupal or dockerComposeDrupal.

 This is a collection of bash scripts to help install, test and manage a docker4drupal stack, only tested on Ubuntu 16+.